 As you know, WordPress supports multi-languages itself.
 If you are a theme/plugin developer or just a regular WordPress user who wants to create a multi-languages web page, what are your best choices there to translate WordPress site, plugin, and theme into other languages?

-The default language for WordPress is English, if you want to post articles in your language other than English, you need to install the language files: .mo and .po files, for example, if you want to install WordPress to display Spanish, You need to download es_ES.po and es_ES.mo.
+The default language for WordPress is English.
+If you want to post articles in a language other than English, you need to install the language files: .mo and .po files.
+For example, if you’ve used website translation services to create a Spanish version of your site and want to install WordPress to display Spanish, you need to download es_ES.po and es_ES.mo.
 The ES symbolizes the Spanish language.

 The WordPress community has already translated WordPress into many languages, and there are Themes, translation files, and support available in many other languages.